Packing Paper vs Bubble Wrap: It’s a Showdown

 Bonus Round: The Environment

-Either way, be sure to order your packing supplies from a company like Brute Box that is committed to being as eco-friendly as possible.
+Either way, be sure to order your packing supplies from a company like Boxbee that is committed to being as eco-friendly as possible.
 Your planet will thank you for it.

 The Takeaway: And The Winner Is….